ahtisham73/SolarSentrix/README.md

 # SolarSentrix: Solar Fault Detection, Analysis and Forecasting

 ## 📘 **Project Overview**
-Solarlytics is a data science project designed to predict solar power generation using machine learning models.
-The project analyzes solar generation and weather data from multiple plants to optimize energy yield prediction, enabling better grid management and energy distribution.
+This project focuses on predicting solar power generation by analyzing data from solar power plants.
+Using machine learning techniques, it builds a robust pipeline for forecasting solar energy yield and detecting technical faults.
+The analysis leverages datasets including power generation and weather data, with models such as Linear Regression, Random Forest, and XGBoost evaluated for accuracy.
+The goal is to optimize energy grid management and reduce wastage by improving the reliability and efficiency of solar power predictions.

 ## 📂 **Datasets Used**
 1. **Plant_1_Generation_Data.csv** - Solar power generation data from Plant 1.